-3) AWeber vs Mailchimp - Time to talk about Prices
+3) AWeber vs Mailchimp - Which offers better pricing?

-Mailchimp has one of the most generous free forever plan out there, giving you the possibility to have 2000 contacts and 10000 total sends - that would be like 5 broadcast emails per month to your audience of 2000 contacts.
+Mailchimp has one of the most generous free forever plan out there, giving you the possibility to send 1000 emails.

 But there is really one problem with this Mailchimp pricing, besides the Free account, everything varies, and they can get expensive really quick if your subscribers start growing big.

-Mailchimp's Essentials plan is cheaper than AWeber when you have 500 subscribers, then their pricing starts to level up until 10000 subscribers, and after that AWeber is clearly cheaper.
+Mailchimp's Essentials plan is cheaper than AWeber Email Marketing when you have 500 subscribers, then their pricing starts to level up as the number of subscribers increases, so in that sense AWeber is cheaper.

 I promised in the last section to talk about it, so I will talk about it now.